geoman-io/maplibre-geoman-docs/docs/02-events.md

 title: "Events"
 ---

-# Events listening
+# Event Listening

-Events listening is avaiable the same way as for Maplibre.
-You can listen to all events that are fired by Geoman.
+Event listening works the same way as in Maplibre.
+You can listen to all events fired by Geoman.

 ```typescript
 // example of listening to the create event
 map.on('gm:create', (event: GMEvent) => {